How to Read a 10-K: The Only 5 Sections That Matter

 - "Consulting" or service arrangements where insiders' firms get paid.

 Not every related party transaction is bad.
 But undisclosed or unusual ones have been at the center of many accounting scandals.
-When this section feels long, complex, or vaguely worded, it’s a good reason to spend more time here.
+When this section feels long, complex, or vaguely worded, I spend more time here.

 Reading a 10-K Efficiently

-You don’t need to block out a full day for every 10-K. A practical pattern:
+You don't need to block out a full day for every 10-K. Here's my pattern:

 Pass 1: Fast Scan (15-20 Minutes)